openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 We will implement a two-way sync controller that synchronises Machines and related resources between the Machine API and Cluster API equivalents.

 Using a new field on the Machine API resource, users will be able to choose which API is authoritative.
-Any changes to the non-authoritative resource will be overwritten by the sync controller to match the authoritative resource.
+Any discrepancy between the non-authoritative resource and the authoritive resource will be overwritten by the sync controller to match the authoritative resource.

-When the API is non-authoritative, the controllers should ignore the resource, allowing the authoritative API’s controller to perform the reconciliation actions required.
+When the API is non-authoritative, the controllers should be paused (ignore the resource), allowing the authoritative API’s controller to perform the reconciliation actions required.

 ### Workflow Description